afriday11/fridayyy.dev/src/pages/dev/ctx-game-engine.md

 }
 ```

-Seralizable field metadata is then stored into a global map where each constructor key contains a map of property/value pairs.
+Serializable field metadata is then stored into a global map where each constructor key contains a map of property/value pairs.
 If the type was not specified in the metadata, the `reflect-metadata` polyfill is used to infer it.

 We then export a `getSerializableFields` function which allows for easy lookup of serializable fields for a given behavior.